ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Coding Challenge

 Requiring take-home assignments also referred to as coding challenges or interviewing homework is a controversial topic.
-Take-homes are often a significant investment of time for candidates and are thus a significant source of candidate drop-off in the hiring funnel. it's not hard to imagine in-demand candidates being asked to do several take-homes, each of them requiring many hours or days of work, adding up to weeks of work.
+Take-homes are often a significant investment of time for candidates and are thus a significant source of candidate drop-off in the hiring funnel.
+It's not hard to imagine in-demand candidates being asked to do several take-homes, each of them requiring many hours or days of work, adding up to weeks of work.
 When facing those requests, it's understandable that candidates will prioritize the assignments for companies they are most excited about and/or have the most tractable assignments.

 Despite these structural challenges, from a hiring manager s perspective, it's critical to have one.
 How can you hire a software engineer without having had them write code for you?